kasnerz/ml-demo/README.md

 # ML Quiz

-An interactive quiz that teaches you how machine learning classification works — no prior knowledge needed.
+An interactive quiz that teaches you how machine learning classification works.

 ![ML Quiz screenshot](assets/img/screenshot.png)